2018 Meath Intermediate Football Championship

 The 2018 Meath Intermediate Football Championship is the 92nd edition of the Meath GAA's premier club Gaelic football tournament for Intermediate graded teams in County Meath, Ireland.
 The tournament consists of 18 teams, with the winner going on to represent Meath in the Leinster Intermediate Club Football Championship.
 The championship starts with a group stage and then progresses to a knock out stage.

 The draw for the group stages of the championship were made on 5 March 2018 with the games commencing on the weekend of 15 April 2018.

 Meath Hill were promoted to the middle grade after a 24-year exodus when securing the J.F.C. crown in 2017.

 This was Duleek/Bellewstown's first ever period as an Intermediate club after spending 10 years as a senior club since being established from the Duleek and Bellewstown clubs in 2008.

 Longwood beat Ballinlough by 0-11 to 0-7 in the 2018 final to win their first Meath Intermediate Football title since 1942.

 St. Ultan's were relegated to the 2019 Meath Junior Football Championship.
-They will play at the junior grade for the first time since 2006.
+They played at the junior grade for the first time since 2006.